OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 **Ecosystem policy**
 - Each repository declares its own license and usage notes in its `README.md`.

-- **Open-standard repos (e.g., SSMDE, SSMT, SSM-NET, SSMEQ)** are free to implement with **no registration or fees**, provided formulas and stamps are implemented exactly as declared in a published manifest and any changes are clearly documented.
+- **Open-standard projects (SSMDE, SSMT, SSM-NET, SSMEQ, SSM-ClockKe)** are free to implement with **no registration or fees**, provided formulas and stamps are implemented exactly as declared in a published manifest and any changes are clearly documented.
+Open-standard projects are still research frameworks — they simply offer more permissive, implementation-friendly terms.

+- **All other Shunyaya standards remain research frameworks released under CC BY-NC 4.0.**
+  Their *documents, examples, and site text* are CC BY-NC 4.0, and the standards themselves are not licensed for commercial use or exclusive stewardship.

-- Unless otherwise stated in a specific repo, narrative documents, examples, and site content across the ecosystem are released under **Creative Commons BY-NC 4.0** (attribution, non-commercial, observation-only).
+- Unless explicitly marked otherwise in a repo, narrative material across the ecosystem follows **CC BY-NC 4.0**.
   No warranty.
 No endorsement or affiliation implied.

 **Attribution requirement**
 - When implementing or adapting, cite the concept name of the relevant standard, e.g.: